With the cold that we’ve been having our cars tend to take a beating. Any of you had to replace your car battery over the past two weeks?

 Prevent car doors from freezing shut with cooking spray

-With the rain and snow that’s on the way, you may want to try using spraying cooking oil on the rubber seals around car doors & rub it in with a paper towel.
+With the rain and snow that’s on the way, you may want to try spraying cooking oil on the rubber seals around car doors & rub it in with a paper towel.
 The cooking spray prevents water from melting into the rubber!

 Fog-proof your windshield with shaving cream